 Saturday, February 21, 2015

-A while back, I got a call from James Whisker, saying he was looking at two rifles, and he was sure they were from West Virginia.
-However, the signature on both of them, he had not encountered before.
-He said the fellow that had them would be heading my way in a few days, and I should look at them.
-Well, to make a long story short, we inspected the rifles and had to agree with James, that they were made somewhere around these parts.
+A while back, we got a call from a friend who said he was looking at two rifles and was sure they were from West Virginia.
+However, he had not encountered the signatures on both of them before.
+He said the fellow who had them would be heading our way in a few days, and we should look at them.
+Well, to make a long story short, we inspected the rifles and had to agree that they were made somewhere around these parts.

 Click image for larger view

-Both rifles were signed "S K N," in script.
-Well, a friend and fellow student of West Virginia Rifles from the Northern Panhandle of West Virginia, as well as myself started going through the census records.
+Both rifles were signed "S K N" in script.
+We started going through the census records.

 When we found a Samuel K Nelson listed as gunsmith in the 1860 census, we knew we had the maker of these rifles.

-Samuel K. Nelson , was born in 1811, in Greenbrier County, WV.
+Samuel K. Nelson, was born in 1811, in Greenbrier County, WV.
 He moved to Pendleton County with his parents.
 There, he was a Farmer, mill owner, and gunsmith.
-Engraved on silver inlay, under the cheek piece of one rifle, is the name Adam Keller.
-During our research, we found that Adam Keller was born 1818 in Pendleton County.
+Engraved on the silver inlay under the cheekpiece of one rifle is the name, Adam Keller.
+Our research found that Adam Keller was born in 1818 in Pendleton County.
 Adam and Samuel were married to sisters.
 During the Civil War, Adam joined the Swamp Dragons, a Union Guerilla group, or militia.
 Samuel was accused of helping the Confederates and making statements against the Union.
 He was arrested and spent some time in a Wheeling, WV Prison.
 The prison was in a hotel, called Athenaeum.
 We found copies of letters from him and the Union officials relating to this matter.
 He finally obtained his freedom by posting bond and pledging his allegiance to the Union.

 SIGNED AFFIDAVIT BY SAMUEL NELSON'S ACCUSERS